JimLynchCodes/Jims-Angular-Star-Wars-Project/README.md

 ### Special Thanks

-Thanks to the talented and friendly dev team at [American Express](https://jobs.americanexpress.com/tech) for inspiring me to create this project.
+Thanks to the talented and friendly dev team at [American Express](https://jobs.americanexpress.com/tech) for inspiring me to create this project!